 Agata Zubel – “Of Songs”

-As a singer and composer, Agata Zubel has collaborated with several dozen prestigious philharmonic companies, such as: Walt Disney Concert Hall in Los Angeles, Konzerthaus in Vienna, Konzerthaus in Berlin, Musikgebouw in Amsterdam, Musikverein Wien, Elbphilharmonie in Hamburg, Philharmonie in Berlin, in Cologne, Luxembourg, Moscow, Essen, Royal Albert Hall, Royal Festival Hall in London, Casa da música in Porto, National Sawdust in New York, Seattle Symphony, Chicago Symphony, Baltimore Symphony, L’Opéra de Reims, National Philharmonic in Warsaw, Philharmonic Hall in Krakow, Łódź, Szczecin, Gorzów, Silesian Philharmonic, Polish National Radio Symphony Orchestra in Katowice, National Forum of Music in Wrocław, National Opera in Warsaw, Kraków Opera Haus, Wrocław Opera Haus.
+As a singer and composer, Agata Zubel has collaborated with several dozen prestigious concert venues, such as: Carnegie Hall in New York, Walt Disney Concert Hall in Los Angeles, Konzerthaus in Vienna, Konzerthaus in Berlin, Musikgebouw in Amsterdam, Musikverein Wien, Elbphilharmonie in Hamburg, Philharmonie in Berlin, in Cologne, Luxembourg, Moscow, Essen, Royal Albert Hall, Royal Festival Hall in London, Casa da música in Porto, National Sawdust in New York, Seattle Symphony, Chicago Symphony, Baltimore Symphony, L’Opéra de Reims, National Philharmonic in Warsaw, Philharmonic Hall in Krakow, Łódź, Szczecin, Gorzów, Silesian Philharmonic, Polish National Radio Symphony Orchestra in Katowice, National Forum of Music in Wrocław, National Opera in Warsaw, Kraków Opera Haus, Wrocław Opera Haus.

 She was also present at the festivals: BBC Proms, Wien Modern, Donaueschingen Musiktage, Festival d’Automne à Paris, Warsaw Autumn, März Musik, Darmstadt Summer Course, Ultraschall Festival in Berlin, Wittener Tage für Neue Kammermusik, Huddersfield Contemporary Music Festival, Trans Art Festival, Avanti!
 Festival in Finland, Other Minds Festival in San Francisco, Beethoven Festival in Bonn, Musikprotokoll, Ankara Festival, Klara Festival in Brussels, Festival of Electronic Music in Karlsruhe, Melos-Ethos Festival in Bratislava, Festival de Wallonie in Mons, as well as Wratislavia Cantans, Chopin and His Europe, Ludwig van Beethoven Easter Festival, Sacrum Profanum, Musica Polonica Nova, Musica Electronica Nova and others.